emreokcular/twitterbots/README.md

 2. Average Score Calculator Bot - *Loading*

-Calulates average score from the replies of mentioned tweet.
+Calculates average score from the replies of mentioned tweet.

 3. Trending words bot - *Loading*

-Application of topic modelling for tweets.
-Most tweeted words are categorized with NMF and LDA methods daily.
+Topic modelling application for tweets.
+Most tweeted words are categorized as topics with NMF and LDA methods daily.

 4. Viral Bot - *Loading*

-Curated lis of top tweeted url links other than top lists in spotify and youtube trending.
+Curated list of top tweeted url links other than top lists in Spotify and Youtube trending.

 ## Set up notes